umd-mith/mith-atom/README.md

 ## Provisioning

 Prior to running the playbook you will need to provision an instance of Ubuntu and put the hostname in the `hosts` file.
+MITH currently use an AWS `t3.large` instance with 100GB of disk running Ubuntu 20.04 (Focal Fossa).
+Be sure to choose an Intel based processor rather than ARM since Percona does not install correctly on ARM.

-You will also want to update the `hostname` variable in `group_vars/atom/vars.yml` to point to your new hostname.
+You may want to update the `hostname` variable in `group_vars/atom/vars.yml` to point to your new hostname.
 Currently it is set to `atom.mith.us`.

 Once the host is up and the DNS record is available you can run the playbook.
 DNS resolution is needed because the playbook will use LetsEncrypt to request